MarkAlanJones/MeadowFontTest/README.md

 # Meadow Font Test
 Add new fonts to Meadow MicroGraphics Library

-Here we demonstrate adding new fonts to the Meadow Graphics Library
+Here we demonstrate adding new fonts to the Meadow MicroGraphics Library

 1. Consolas
 2. IBM Plex Mono